marypiper/data_camp/lessons/reordering.md

 ```r
 ordered_alphabet <- alphabet[c(4, 7, 1, 5, 6, 2, 3)]
 ```
-We use a similar strategy to reorder the rows or columns in a data frame.
-For instance with the following dataframe, `df`
+We use a similar strategy to reorder the rows or columns in the data frame `df`:

 <img src="../img/df_unordered.png" width="250">